Laurenfrost/laurenfrost/README.md

 Graduated from Dalian University of Technology of China with double bachelor degrees, **Computer Science** and **Japanese Language**.

 + My Job & Main Focus
   - I consider myself more like a **DevOps Engineer** instead of a Data Engineer or a BackEnd Dev.
-  - <s>I’m currently preparing for the AWS Certified Database - Specialty exam.</s> Passed!

 + Also focus on
   - Recently, I’m VERY interested in **Spike Neural Network** & something Neuromorphic.